Here’s another poem from my 20-something year-old archives, freshly dusted off.

 For far too long, I have believed

-That something separate from myself
+That something other than myself

 Speaks in whispers, falling dreams.

-—I’ve answered all their calls.
+—I’ve answered all its calls.

 I heard them as a younger man,